 Over one-third (38%) of people didn't feel there are enough public spaces to be physically active.
 In some communities, such as Benson, Sunizona/Elfrida/McNeal, Huachuca City, and Bisbee, respondents were more likely to agree that people were active than to agree that there were enough public places to be active.
-In other communities, such as Douglas and Willcox, respondents were more likely to agree that there were enough public places to be active public places to be active than that people were active in their community.
+In other communities, such as Douglas and Willcox, respondents were more likely to agree that there were enough public places to be active than that people were active in their community.